dvrpc/crash-db/README.md

   2001-2005:
     <https://dot.nj.gov/transportation/refdata/accident/pdf/NJTR-1_2001.pdf>

-A shell script at src/utils/download_nj_data.sh will download all tables for our four counties.

 #### Data issues

-Misc:
   - Backslashes found in various files.
 These break Postgres's COPY.
 They are escaped (with another backslash) via src/utils/nj_pre_process_files.sh.
   - Literal carriage returns (break to next line) were found in various files.
 These break the line specification.
 They are replaced with a space via src/utils/nj_pre_process_files.sh.
   - police_station field in crash table seems to often just be the same as dept_case_number, other times it's text